Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 Here’s how your kids can make their Super Mario game:

-Your kids can create their own video games with the right tools and imagination.
+With the right tools, basic coding skills, and imagination, your kids can create video games.
 And don’t forget to download new courses to expand the game experience.

-Video tutorials from Software Academy can also be a great way to learn how to create a game.
+Video tutorials and video game design camps from Software Academy can also be a great way to learn how to create a game.
 Skills Lab is a service with pre-recorded classes made for game design enthusiasts.
 Anything from Minecraft modding to creating a game from scratch with Python.
 Check out our self-guided courses here.